 You will be transferred to a recovery area.
-When you feel sufficiently well enough and staff are satisfied with your vital signs, you will be discharged.
-The person accompanying you can then drive you home.
-Make a note of any changes in your neck, head and arm pain for the first 6 hours after the Rhizolysis.
+When you feel sufficiently well enough and staff are satisfied with your observation tests, you will be discharged.
+Your Escort will need to drive you home.
+Make a note of any change in your neck and arm pain for the first 6 hours after the injection.
 You may choose to use the pain diary at the end of this leaflet to record the change in pain levels as they occur.

 It's common for the pain in your neck to be temporarily worse after Rhizolysis/RFL.
-This can last for several days, but sometimes several weeks as the structures recover.
+This can last for several days, but sometimes several weeks.
 We therefore recommend that you continue with your usual pain relief medications.
 The following day you can gradually and gently return to normal day to day activities.
 We would advise you to avoid strenuous activity for 48 hours after the procedure.